eoghanmccarthy/bun-hono/README.md

-This is a client-side application developed with Bun and Hono.
+This is a client-side application built with Hono.
 ```
 bun install
 bun run dev